 A total of 756 marketing events for the Thusong Service Centres will be held.
 Over the medium-term period, the chief directorate will publish 135 editions of the electronic newsletter, My District Today, to promote good news stories from the coalface of service delivery and profile progress being made in districts by the new DDM to better the lives of South Africans.
-To strengthen the intergovernmental communication system, support will be provided to communication forums over the medium-term.
+To strengthen the intergovernmental communication system, a total of 684 communication forums will be held over the medium term.